sdiehl/gevent-tutorial/tutorial.md

 possible.
 I cannot stress enough what a powerful idiom this is.
 But maybe an example will illustrate.

+In this case the ``select()`` function is normally a blocking call that polls on various file descriptors.

 [[[cog
 import time
 import gevent